allenai/dolma/README.md

 <img alt="DOLMa logo.
 It's a watercolor of grape leaves with the word DOLMa in the top left." src="https://github.com/allenai/dolma/blob/main/res/logo.png?raw=true" width="256">

 Data and tools for generating and inspecting OLMo pre-training data.
+These tools are intended for use on a CPU.

 To get started, install dolma using [pip](https://pypi.org/project/dolma/).